-The UCCS Department of Public Safety prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act).
+The UCCS Police Department prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act).
 In addition to statistics provided by the UCCS Police, crime statistics were also requested from the Colorado Springs Police Department for the areas surrounding campus and the off-campus properties that the university owns, leases or rents.
 Disciplinary-referral statistics were requested from the Office of the Dean of Students and the Director of Residence Life and Housing.
-Additionally, the Department of Public Safety requests crime statistics from the Campus Security Authorities (CSAs) on an annual basis.
-CSAs are required to provide the Department of Public Safety information on any crime reported directly to them during the previous calendar year.
+Additionally, the UCCS Police Department requests crime statistics from the Campus Security Authorities (CSAs) on an annual basis.
+CSAs are required to provide the UCCS Police Department information on any crime reported directly to them during the previous calendar year.
 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.
 All statistics are gathered, compiled, and reported to the University community via this report.
-The Department of Public Safety submits these crime statistics to the Department of Education.
-By October 1 of each year, an email notification is made to all enrolled students and current faculty and staff that provide information about this report.
+The UCCS Police Department submits these crime statistics to the Department of Education.
+By October 1 of each year, an e-mail notification is made to all enrolled students and current faculty and staff that provide information about this report.
 It includes a brief summary of the contents of this report, the website address for accessing this report, and information regarding how interested persons can request a printed copy of the report.